-Statewide Household Trends and Forecasts1
+Statewide Household Trends and Forecasts

 Wisconsin's population growth has slowed greatly over the past few decades.
 Traditionally, the state has experienced healthy amounts of new residents moving from elsewhere (net migration) and a birth rate that exceeded the death rate (natural increase).
 The state is still gaining new residents through net migration, but in far fewer numbers than in the 1990s.
 Regarding natural increase, 2020 marked the first time the number of deaths exceeded the number of births statewide.
-COVID-19 may have magnified the ratio of deaths to births, although these rates were already poised to invert.
-Thus, the continued trends of slowed population growth, smaller household sizes and decreasing birth and fertility rates is expected to continue.
+Thus, the continued trends of smaller household sizes and decreasing birth and fertility rates, slowed population growth is expected to continue.

-1 This section summarizes conclusions from "Slowing Down: Wisconsin's Waning Population Growth", a 2021 study by Forward Analytics, a division of the Wisconsin Counties Association.
+&lt;sup>1 This section summarizes conclusions from "Slowing Down: Wisconsin's Waning Population Growth", a 2021 study by Forward Analytics, a division of the Wisconsin Counties Association.
 "Slowing Down: Wisconsin's Waning Population Growth", a 2021 study by Forward Analytics, a division of the Wisconsin Counties Association.

-In 2013, the Wisconsin Department of Administration provided population and household projections for every municipality and county throughout the State.
+In 2013, the Wisconsin Department of Administration provided population and household projections for every municipality and county throughout the state.
 These were based first from the population count of the 2010 Census.
 When tallied, the State is expected to release its new results based on the 2020 Census.

-Table 3.6: Population Projections, 2015-2035
+Figure 3.8: Population Projections, 2015-2035